dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ### Add sources

 [Sources](/docs/build/sources) in dbt are the raw data tables you'll transform.
 By organizing your source definitions, you document the origin of your data.
 It also makes your project and transformation more reliable, structured, and understandable.
-Let’s add our sources now.

 You have two options for working with files in the dbt Cloud IDE:

-- Create a new branch (recommended) — Create a new branch to edit and commit your changes.
+- **Create a new branch (recommended)** &mdash; Create a new branch to edit and commit your changes.
 Navigate to **Version Control** on the left sidebar and click **Create branch**.
-- Edit in the protected primary branch — If you prefer to edit, format, or lint files and execute dbt commands directly in your primary git branch.
-The dbt Cloud IDE prevents commits to the protected branch, so you will be prompted to commit your changes to a new branch.
+- **Edit in the protected primary branch** &mdash; If you prefer to edit, format, or lint files and execute dbt commands directly in your primary git branch, use this option.
+The dbt Cloud IDE prevents commits to the protected branch so you'll be prompted to commit your changes to a new branch.

 Name the new branch `build-project`.

-1. Hover over the `models` directory and click the **...**, then select **Create file**.
+1. Hover over the `models` directory and click the three dot menu (**...**), then select **Create file**.
 2. Name the file `staging/jaffle_shop/src_jaffle_shop.yml` , then click **Create**.
 3. Copy the following text into the file and click **Save**.